influxdata/docs-v2/content/influxdb/clustered/reference/internals/security.md

 ### Monitoring, logging, and alerting

-InfluxData continuously monitors and analyzes metrics from InfluxDB Cloud Dedicated environments.
+InfluxData continuously monitors and analyzes metrics from InfluxDB Clustered environments.

 - Services are carefully monitored to ensure performance and availability, and to detect anomalies.